-- 0.5 points- performance error- any skill or trick executed incorrectly that then makes it an illegal skill/trick (example: touching down on an aerial cartwheel with non- hands-free poms in hand) - 1 point- General rules violations including (but not limited to) timing infractions of 1-5 seconds over time, not enough kicks, costume/shoe rules, prop rules, etc. - 1.5 points- Timing infractions of 6 or more seconds over time, routine safety rule violations
+- 0.25 points exceeding the allotted 30 seconds to begin a performance once announced to the floor by 1-5 seconds - 0.5 points performance error- any skill or trick executed incorrectly that then makes it an illegal skill/trick (example: touching down on an aerial cartwheel with non- hands-free poms in hand), exceeding the allotted 30 seconds to begin a performance once announced to the floor by more than 6 seconds - 1 point General rules violations including (but not limited to) timing infractions of 1-5 seconds over time, not enough kicks, costume/shoe rules, prop rules, excessive celebration following the team's performance, recorded or overlayed voice-overs on the music tracks during Game Day routines to make the team's vocal projection sound louder, etc. - 1.5 points Timing infractions of 6 or more seconds over time, routine safety rule violations

 If you have any questions concerning the legality of a trick or move, please email the video to udarules@varsity.com.
 Include your team's name, your name, a contact phone number, and the event attending.
 Videos sent via text message will not be accepted.
 Videos submitted for a regional/local event must be received two weeks prior to the event and must be labeled with the event attending.
-Videos for NDTC must be received by January 12, 2024.
+Videos for NDTC must be received by January 10, 2025.
 All videos will only be accepted from the head coach of the team.
 If received after the deadline, the video is not guaranteed a response.
 Videos from choreographers will not be allowed.
 For questions, please contact udarules@varsity.com.